-Aggregated Area scale, annual evaluation.
+Aggregated area scale, annual evaluation

-Species presence/absence data from Selected Areas will be analysed to identify vegetation outcomes (changes in species distribution, presence and abundance) to watering actions by comparing observed outcomes to outcomes predicted to occur in the absence of environmental flow.
-The predicted counterfactual (absence of environmental flow), will draw on information provided by the hydrology theme (annual extent of CEW inundation) and Selected Area knowledge (likelihood of inundation in the absence of CEW).
+Species presence/absence and cover data from Selected Areas will be analysed to identify vegetation outcomes (changes in species presence, abundance and cover) to watering actions by comparing observed outcomes to outcomes predicted to occur in the absence of environmental flow.
+The counterfactual (absence of environmental flow), will draw on information from sites that did not receive environmental water in combination with information provided by the hydrology theme (annual extent of Commonwealth environmental water inundation) and Selected Area knowledge (likelihood of inundation in the absence of Commonwealth environmental water).
 In contrast to Capon et al. (2018), the aggregated area scale annual evaluation will focus less on responses within and between individual Selected Areas (given the LTIM findings of high heterogeneity) and more on aggregate learning through the comparison of similar watering objectives in broad habitat types (e.g. river bank, wetland and floodplain) and ANAE vegetation types.

-Expanding on the methods in Capon et al. (2018), the presence/absence of regionally relevant target species, species from particular functional/classification groups and culturally significant species, will be analysed in relation to Commonwealth environmental water.
+Expanding on the methods in Capon et al. (2018), the presence/absence and cover of species from particular functional/classification groups and culturally significant species, will be analysed in relation to Commonwealth environmental water.

-Basin-scale, annual evaluation.
+Basin-scale, annual evaluation

-For unmonitored sites, likely outcomes of annual water actions will be based on species and communities that have received water across the Basin (e.g. proportion of particular ANAE vegetation types across the Basin that received environmental water).
-If generalised responses (such as increases or decreases in the number of species in an area or cover of particular species of interest) are apparent from the aggregated area scale evaluation, these will be used to infer specific responses at unmonitored sites.
-This aspect of the evaluation will have close collaboration with the Ecosystem Diversity theme.
-Unlike Capon et al. (2018), for Basin-scale evaluation we do not expect to complement the vegetation data collected by the Selected Area teams with other data sets.
+For unmonitored sites, likely outcomes of annual water actions will be based on species, communities and assemblages that have received water across the Basin.
+If generalised responses (such as changes in the number/cover of species) are apparent from the aggregated area scale evaluation, these will be used to infer specific responses at unmonitored sites.
+Analysis will focus on functional groupings of species to account for spatial heterogeneity of species distributions.
+Unlike Capon et al. (2018), for Basin-scale evaluation we do not expect to complement the vegetation data collected by the Selected Area teams with other datasets.
 Additional to Capon et al. (2018), the coincidence of Basin-wide annual watering actions with the occurrence of example species of Basin-wide cultural significance, will be determined to establish the likely benefit of Basin-wide environmental watering.
+Basin-scale inferences have greater uncertainty than aggregated area responses.

-Aggregated Area scale, Cumulative evaluation.
+Aggregated area scale, cumulative evaluation